HERA Future Forum: 20/20 VISION

 Dealing with disruption – panel discussion with speakers hosted by Mike Hutcheson

-Conference closes – if attending the Nation dinner, buses will depart every 15 minutes from 5.30pm to 6.15pm
+Conference closes – if attending the Nation dinner, buses will depart from the Grand Millennium Hotel every 15 minutes from 5.30pm to 6.15pm

 Who should attend?